michicc/CoI.ModToolsAutogen/README.md

 The following commands are implemented.
 Arguments in <> are optional.

 - `generate_layout_entity_icons <idSubstring> <pitchDegrees> <yawDegrees> <fovDegrees>`: Generate layout entity icons shown in the build menu or research tree.
 Works similar to `generate_layout_entity_mesh_templates`.
-	- `idSubstring`: If set, icons will only be generated for entities with a matching proto if.
+	- `idSubstring`: If set, icons will only be generated for entities with a matching proto id.
 If empty, all icons will be generated.
 	- `pitchDegrees`: Camera pitch.
 Default values is 35°.
 	- `yawDegrees`: Camera yaw.
 Default values is 120° unless the Proto has `YawForGeneratedIcon` set.
 	- `fovDegrees`: Camera field-of-view.
 Default values is 20°.

+- `generate_layout_entity_animation_texture <idSubstring>`: Generate layout entity animation textures for use in semi-instanced rendering.
+Works similar to `generate_layout_entity_mesh_templates`.
+	- `idSubstring`: If set, icons will only be generated for entities with a matching proto id.
+If empty, all icons will be generated.

 ## How to compile